globaleaks/whistleblowing-software/docs/architecture.rst

 Statistics
 ``````````

-Every time a target visits a TULIP page and downloads some material
+Every time a target visits a Tip page and downloads some material
 the view and download counters are incremented.
 It is possible to
 interrogate to get a list of views for every target from any
-authenticated target TULIP page.
+authenticated target Tip page.

 Deletion
 ````````

-A target is able to delete any TULIP associated with his profile.
+A target is able to delete any Tip associated with his profile.
-When all the targets have deleted there TULIPs or all of them have expired the material is removed and the database in cleaned of the submission entry.
+When all the targets have deleted there Tips or all of them have expired the material is removed and the database in cleaned of the submission entry.